-- 22. In addition to the safekeeping of client assets, custodians may also provide other services to a CIS ("administrative" or "ancillary" services).
-Typically these services are provided by the custodian under a contractual arrangement with the responsible entity (usually in the custody agreement) rather than as a result of legal or regulatory requirements.
-Some of the common ancillary services provided by CIS custodians include fund administration (e.g. corporate actions), investment administration (e.g. fund accounting) and other services such as compliance monitoring. - 23.
-The extent to which a CIS or the responsible entity engages a custodian to provide administrative or ancillary services will depend on various factors, including the responsible entity's specific needs, sophistication of its own systems and the cost-benefit analysis of the proposed delegation arrangement.
+- 25. In addition to the custody of CIS assets discussed above, custodians may also provide other services to a CIS ("administrative" or "ancillary" services).
+Typically these services are provided by the custodian under a contractual arrangement with the responsible entity (usually set forth in the custody agreement) rather than as a result of legal or regulatory requirements.
+Some of the common ancillary services provided by CIS custodians include fund administration (e.g. corporate actions), investment administration (e.g. fund accounting) and other services such as compliance monitoring. - 26.
+The extent to which a CIS or the responsible entity engages a custodian to provide administrative or ancillary services will depend on various factors, including whether the jurisdiction's legal and regulatory requirements allow the custodian to perform such services, the responsible entity's specific needs, sophistication of its own systems and the cost-benefit analysis of the proposed delegation arrangement.